kurrent-io/documentation/docs/getting-started/use-cases/time-travel/tutorial-3.md

 ## Step 7: Examine the Report Projection Logic

-The report projection logic transforms order event into the month end sales reports.
-It is located in `./ReportProject/ReportProjection.cs`, which:
+In this step, you will explore the report projection logic that transforms the order events into the month-end sales reports.
+The code located in `./ReportProject/ReportProjection.cs`:

 - Takes an OrderPlaced event and a ReportReadModel as inputs
 - Extracts key information like order date and geographic region